Why do people come for lessons?

 How many lessons will I need?

-There is no easy answer to this question because, as with any skill, it depends on where you are starting from, where you would like to end up and how quickly you are able to learn.
+As with any skill this depends on where you are starting from, where you would like to end up and how quickly you are able to learn.
 However, as a guide, in a large randomised study just 6 lessons halved days with back pain and 24 lessons reduced them by 86%.
-On average, people need about 30 lessons to develop sufficient skills to continue to improve without the assistance of a teacher.
+On average, people need about 30 lessons to develop sufficient skills to continue to improve further without the assistance of a teacher.

 Am I expected to make a commitment to a certain number of lessons?